-The orange fatalii is known to pack some heat, but also known for their citrus flavor.
+The orange fatalii is known to pack some heat, but is also known for its citrus flavor.
 Oftentimes it is used to make hot sauces.
 When a little bit of lime or lemon is added, it accentuates the citrus.
 Adding nuts and oil can help reduce the heat a tiny bit for most people.
 It works very well when blended with fruits and provides a nice flavor in salsas and hot sauces.
-The fresh pepper can be chopped and used in marinades, dressings, salsa and chutneys.
+The fresh pepper can be chopped and used in marinades, dressings, salsa, and chutneys.
 Or use the chili to make jellies and jams by adding it to fruit.
-It’s also easy to dry because it is thin walled.
-There are even some who use the orange fataili in their home brewed beer.
+It’s also easy to dry because it is thin-walled.
+There are even some who use the orange fataili in their home-brewed beer.

 Most hot chili peppers take at least 30 days to germinate.
 Keep the seeds in a humid and warm environment while waiting for them to germinate.
 The soil temperature needs to be kept between 80 and 5 degrees.
 Usually, a window sill or an enclosed porch will suffice.
 If necessary, special heating pads can keep the soil warm to encourage germination.
 Once the seeds sprout, the temperature can be reduced to 70 degrees.
 If you overwater during this phase of the growth of the plant, it can cause fungal diseases.

 After the seedling reaches a height of about 8 to 12 inches, it can be planted outdoors or in containers.
 To ensure the plants are safe outdoors, they need to be planted two weeks after the last frost.
 Pepper plants can be gradually exposed to the sun over several days by setting them closer to the garden spot every day.
 This lets the plants slowly adapt to a new environment and encourages the stems to harden.
 Seedlings need to be planted 2 feet apart.
 Once they are planted outside, it should take the hot peppers somewhere between 60 and 150 days to produce ripe fruit.